Threat Modeling with DFDs A Practical Guide for Secure Applications

 Wanna find the best tools for threat modeling?
 It's all about getting the right software to map those data flows!

-• Tools like Microsoft Visio and Lucidchart makes creating dfds easier.
+• Tools like Microsoft Visio and Lucidchart make creating dfds easier.
+They are easy to use and have collaboration features, great for visualizing how data moves.

 Best Practices for Maintaining Secure Data Flows